 -Well in advance of the conference, we came up with a list of what would go in each packet: folder with personalized sticker, name tag, 4 drink tickets, registration receipt, short program with campus map, advertising page, OE3C pen, lunch ticket, and a chapters gift card.

--After the program was finalized, we printed that, the advertising page, the receipts, and personalized talk/poster scoring sheets at Staples.
-We also bought drink tickets, folders, printable Avery name tag kits, and printable stickers at Staples.
+-After the conference program was finalized, we printed the short program, the advertising page, the personalized registration receipts, and the personalized talk/poster scoring sheets at Staples.
+Staples allows you to submit a print order online for pickup at a location you specify, and this can include multiple documents in multiple different formats (e.g., double-sided printing for one document, and single-sided for another).
+Note that, for best results using online print order submission, all documents should be converted to PDF files before uploading them to Staples’ website.
+Submitting the print order in person would probably be just as simple, but online submission allows you to get it in at any time of day – just in case you’re running close to your deadline.
+Also note that Staples guarantees that print orders worth less than $350 total will be ready for pickup within one business day; however, when I submitted our order (which totaled ~$250), they contacted me to inform me that, even though it would cost less than $350, it was a “high-volume order”, and so would require an extra 1-2 days for printing (b/c they had to send it to an external facility rather than do it in-store).
+This wasn’t a problem for us b/c we’d left ourselves plenty of time, but would be good to keep in mind if you’re running on a tight schedule.
+We also bought drink tickets, folders, printable Avery name tag kits, and printable sticker labels at Staples.

 -We first met about 1 week before the conference to assemble all of the packets.
 Everyone on the committee was at that meeting to help, and it took us about 3 hours which included talking for ~45 minutes-1 hour about last minute details/plans.